JoeSchiff/Excel_Auto_Populate/README.md

 <br/><br/>
 ### How to change the sheet names?

 You must edit almost all of the formulas on the "get_param" sheet.
-Replace the default sheet names ("sample_log", "iu_param"table") with new names.\
+Replace the default sheet names ("sample_log", "iu_param"table") with new names.

+<br/><br/>
+### How to change the column header names?

+No additional steps are necessary.